Luk3210/xStatus/README.md

   10) Make a shortcut to the jar file if you want.
   11) Launch it and you are all set!

-The email scripts are made in Python 3.12 and require smtplib (pip install smtplib)
+The email scripts are made in Python 3.12 and require smtplib.
+  (pip install smtplib)

 I recommend testing the Python scripts individually before using.